This Step: Practice Driving

 Keep your learner’s permit on you any time you get behind the wheel.
 You must also abide by the driving restrictions unique to the type of permit you hold.

-You must clock 50 hours of supervised driving hours, 10 hours of which are nighttime driving.
+16 years old to younger than 18 years old you must clock 50 hours of supervised driving hours, 10 hours of which are nighttime driving.
 While doing so, remember that:

 - Your supervisor must be a sponsor-approved, properly licensed parent, guardian or licensed adult who is at least 25 years old and has held a Class D license for at least 5 years.